openSUSE/geekodoc/README.md

 ## Available GeekoDoc Versions

-Currently, to support legacy documentation, we split the GeekoDoc schema into two versions:
+To support legacy documentation, there are two GeekoDoc schema versions:

 * **Version 1** this is the legacy version.
 * **Version 2** this is where all the new features are added.

-The two versions can be accessed by its URI.
+Select the version you want using the appropriate URI.

 * Version 1 URIs